 The EU and Mexico legal, institutional and operational framework

 High-Level Political Dialogue:

 In legal terms, the Global Agreement institutionalizes a regular, high-level political dialogue between Mexico and the European Union through a number of fora in which their relations are coordinated, monitored and given political impetus "covering all bilateral and international matters of mutual interest":

 Summits are held every two in order to raise the political profile of their bilateral relations and to maintain regular contacts at the highest level.

-The VI EU- Mexico Summit was held on the 17th June 2012 in Los Cabos, Baja California Sur.
-The Leaders highlighted the maturity of their relation in the framework of their Strategic Partnership.
-They stressed the reliability and the depth of the aforementioned relation as well as the convergence in positions in multiple issues of the international agenda, such as:
+The VII EU- Mexico Summit was held on the 12th June 2015 in Brussels, Belgium.
+Leaders agreed to take action to update the Global Agreement, which entered into force in the year 2000, to renew political dialogue, cooperation and the economic partnership.
+They also stressed the importance of reinforcing the Strategic Partnership as well as the convergence in positions in multiple issues of the international agenda, such as:

 Their talks also focused on:

 • The possibilities of expanding bilateral cooperation in research and development, especially in renewable energy